Views: 0 Author: Site Editor Publish Time: 2025-06-25 Origin: Site

 2. Long service life and reduced maintenance

-Because there is no physical contact between sealing surfaces, bearing isolators typically last 3–5 times longer than traditional contact seals.
+Because there is no physical contact between sealing surfaces, These isolators typically last 3–5 times longer than traditional contact seals.
 They significantly reduce maintenance costs in:

 · electric motor bearing housings